Benl0/the-editors-dungeon/content/200 REFERENCE/240 SPELLS/Transmutation/Enhance Ability.md

 > components: VSM
 > comp_m: "fur or a feather from a beast"
 >
 > description: "You touch a creature and bestow upon it a magical enhancement.
-Choose one of the following effects; the target gains that effect until the spell ends. \n**Bear's Endurance:** The target has advantage on Constitution checks.
-It also gains 2d6 temporary hit points, which are lost when the spell ends. \n**Bull's Strength:** The target has advantage on Strength checks, and his or her carrying capacity doubles. \n**Cat's Grace:** The target has advantage on Dexterity checks.
-It also doesn't take damage from falling 20 feet or less if it isn't incapacitated. \n**Eagle's Splendor:** The target has advantage on Charisma checks. \n**Fox's Cunning:** The target has advantage on Intelligence checks. \n**Owl's Wisdom:** The target has advantage on Wisdom checks."
+Choose one of the following effects; the target gains that effect until the spell ends. \n\n**Bear's Endurance:** The target has advantage on Constitution checks.
+It also gains 2d6 temporary hit points, which are lost when the spell ends. \n\n**Bull's Strength:** The target has advantage on Strength checks, and his or her carrying capacity doubles. \n\n**Cat's Grace:** The target has advantage on Dexterity checks.
+It also doesn't take damage from falling 20 feet or less if it isn't incapacitated. \n\n**Eagle's Splendor:** The target has advantage on Charisma checks. \n\n**Fox's Cunning:** The target has advantage on Intelligence checks. \n\n**Owl's Wisdom:** The target has advantage on Wisdom checks."
 > higher_level: "When you cast this spell using a spell slot of 3rd level or higher, you can target one additional creature for each slot level above 2nd."
 > ```